The countdown to the Galway Christmas Market 2022 has begun!

 1. Location

-So, over the last couple of years the market has been scattered across Galway City.
-However, it sounds like this years event will be contained to Eyre Square.
+In recent years, the market has been scattered across Galway City.
+However, last year the event was contained to Eyre Square (here on maps).

-It has been confirmed that the Galway Christmas Market 2022 will kick-start on Friday November 11th and will run up until December 22nd.
+It has been confirmed that the Galway Christmas Markets 2024 will return on Friday, November 8th and will run until Sunday, January 5th.

 3. Opening hours